phatphuk/boc/README.md

 Sorry Mac folk.
 It only works on Windows.
 Ironically, I created the clock on my Mac!
 But the license for my Mac screensaver utility expired.

-_**Trivia question for the hardcare Prince fans**_: Can you guess what the the sweeping second hand of the clock is?
+_**Trivia question for the hardcare Prince fans**_: Can you guess what image I used for the second hand of the clock?

 Got any questions, answers or suggestions, [_tweet 'em to me_](http://twitter.com/phatphukRrr).